Customer Loyalty & Rewards

 Premium loyalty programmes aim to centre the brand’s unique value proposition around the customer.
 Effectively increasing overall customer lifetime value by providing rewards that nurture an emotional connection between brands and customers.
 It’s an ideal option if:

-• You want to differentiate from other companies in highly competitive markets e.g., fashion and clothing, health and wellness products and professional development courses
+• You want to stand out in competitive markets e.g., fashion, health, and professional development.

-• You want to foster a high perceived value of your products or services
+• You want to develop a high perceived value of your products or services

-• You want to attract experience-driven customers, identify the most valuable subscribers, and convert them with cross-sells and up-sells
+• You want to attract experience-driven customers and convert them with cross-sells and up-sells

 Is demographics a factor?